iamarbabkhan/kubernetes-notes/README.md

 a deployment is a declarative way to manage and control the deployment of applications using replica set.

 ### Why pods:
 In docker to run container we have to put lots of cmd.
-After pod just have to write yaml file that is enough to run one and multiple containers.
+But in pods just have to write yaml file that is enough to run one and multiple containers.
 - Ip address not generated for containers but for pods
 #### Pod vs Deployment:
 - A pod is a unit including one or more containers